 A Simple Story Of Why Cloud Computing Works

-Not too long ago, the workday was a by-the-numbers affair.
+Not too long ago, before Cloud Computing, the workday was a by-the-numbers affair.
 You show up around 8:30-9am you head home at 5-5:30pm.
 Everybody worked at the office.
 This was the ho-hum that the infrastructure of the average workplace demanded in order to keep everyone working at peak efficiency.

 An average workday now is near impossible to generalize.
 We have people working longer hours, people working off-hours and people working from all manner of locations.
 Add to this that just a few years back, the average full time working adult spends 47 hours a week working.